-Although there are tens of state highways in New Zealand, the ones you need to know about are:
+Although there are tens of state highways in New Zealand, the ones you need to know about for the most scenic drives on the North Island are:

 - Twin Coast Discovery Highway

 - Thermal Explorer Highway